Thomas-Smyth/Original-SquadJS/README.md

 app.addPlugin(async function (server, next){
   console.log(server.nextMap); // do some action, like log the next map to the console next(); // call the next plugin.
-This can be used in combination with "return" to end the execution of the plugin console.log(server.nextMap); // do an action after the next plugin, like log the next next map to the console });
+This can be used in combination with "return" to end the execution of the plugin console.log(server.nextMap); // do an action after the next plugin, like log the new next map to the console });
 ```